RQC-HU/sum_dirac_dfcoef/README.md

   Compress output.
 Display all coefficients on one line for each MO.
   This options is useful when you want to use the result in a spreadsheet like Microsoft Excel.

+- --only-moltra

+  Print only MOs that is included in the range of MOLTRA.
+You should activate this option when you want to get compressed output (-c/--compress option) but you don't want to get the output that is not included in the range of MOLTRA.

 - -t THRESHOLD, --threshold THRESHOLD

   threshold.
 Default: 0.1 %